i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

   // BLIND_PRIVKEY(), for the owner publishing the leaseset: alpha = GENERATE_ALPHA(destination, date, secret)
   a = destination's signing private key
-  // Addition using group elements blinded signing private key = a' = BLIND_PRIVKEY(a, alpha) = (a + alpha) mod l blinded signing public key = A' = DERIVE_PUBLIC(a')
+  // Addition using scalar arithmentic blinded signing private key = a' = BLIND_PRIVKEY(a, alpha) = (a + alpha) mod l blinded signing public key = A' = DERIVE_PUBLIC(a')

   // BLIND_PUBKEY(), for the clients retrieving the leaseset: alpha = GENERATE_ALPHA(destination, date, secret)
   A = destination's signing public key
-  // Addition using scalar arithmentic blinded public key = A' = BLIND_PUBKEY(A, alpha) = A + DERIVE_PUBLIC(alpha)
+  // Addition using group elements (points on the curve) blinded public key = A' = BLIND_PUBKEY(A, alpha) = A + DERIVE_PUBLIC(alpha)

   //Both methods of calculating A' yield the same result, as required.